So you want to be on TV eh…

 Well, hold on just a second there.

-Ron MacLean has been on your TV for almost 30 years making his poetic soliloquies linking life and hockey seem like second nature.
+Ron MacLean has been on your TV for 30 years making his poetic soliloquies linking life and hockey seem like second nature.

 Jay Onrait is one of the few out there who can make you laugh while doing the highlights without you thinking twice that this guy isn’t a comedian.